 A friend said, ‘I’m in favour of human flourishing’ and … that made me think, ‘aren’t most of us?
 Are there really people who truly want to see others fail?

-A lot of things happen that make me think there are … and some even speak in our political leader’s ears.
+A lot of things happen that make me think there are … and some strident, opinionated people are even speaking into our political leader’s ears.

 There is a segment of our society that stridently opposes development, the green environmental activists.
 They insist, development makes things worse, that ‘The Environment’ is really in trouble and the cause is us, … humanity.

 And from the disconnected-connected generation, ‘Wow, things are bad, yawn,’ … the typical response.

 But our political leaders do listen.
 They are happy to take control of our energy supply and force Canadians to move into an energy-controlled, impoverished world.

 Can that possibly lead to human flourishing?
 And yet, are we at all concerned?

 Have we lost the ability to feel threatened when our leaders insist that the actions we take to support our lives, endangers the livability of the earth?
 Are we so ill-educated that we’ve forgotten we must use nature and its bounty to support our lives?
 Are we indifferent or have we’ve simply learned to not take any politician seriously?